DerHeimataerde/gw2-trailblazer/README.md

 # gw2-trailblazer
-Simulates inputs in Guild Wars 2 to traverse a route created with TacO markers
+Simulates inputs in Guild Wars 2 to traverse a route created with TacO markers, including environment interactions

 ## Usage:
 First have a TacO marker route suitable for GW2-Trailblazer and pass it as an argument.